Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

 python app.py
 ```

-2. Open your web browser and navigate to any of the local host domains available:
+2.Click on any of the local host domains available to open in your default web browser:
 ```
  * http://127.0.0.1:5001
  * http://192.168.0.181:5001
 ```

-3. Upload an image and enter a prompt describing the food item you want to segment (e.g., "the burger", "the pizza", "the apple")
+3. Upload an image and enter a prompt describing the food item you want to segment (e.g., "Banku", "Jollof Rice", "Tomato Stew")

 4. Click "Segment Food" to process the image